Menu Close

 Contact Northpoint Washington For More Information on Meth Abuse Treatment

 At Northpoint Washington, we offer inpatient programs and services to help you beat addiction.
-Our approach includes free assessments and same-day admission for individuals who need immediate treatment.
+Our approach includes comprehensive assessments and same-day admission for individuals who need immediate treatment.
 People who complete detox and inpatient therapy programs are less likely to relapse and more likely to achieve long-term recovery.

 The Northpoint Washington team can assist with putting an aftercare plan in place post-treatment so that you can re-enter your daily life with a plan to manage the triggers that led to your addiction.
 No matter the substance use disorder, our team of medical professionals, counselors, and therapists can help you or a loved one.